 More to the legal point, the employee must establish that the employer was aware of the workers’ compensation claim and that they ended their employment because of it.

 Keep in mind, the employer will build their side of the case to avoid being penalized for unlawful behavior, which may include citing the reasons for termination as inferior performance or poor attendance or as a legitimate attempt to downsize or cut costs.

 Partnering with a skilled Florida workers’ compensation attorney can help uncover the chain of events that strengthen your case to pursue success inside and outside the courtroom.

 Contact Our Experienced Workers’ Compensation Attorneys in Florida for a Free Consultation Today

-To understand the burden of proof necessary to hold your employer accountable for workers’ compensation retaliation, contact our experienced Personal injury attorneys in Florida at MLG Injury to schedule a free consultation today by calling 888-904-2524.
+To understand the burden of proof necessary to hold your employer accountable for workers’ compensation retaliation, contact our experienced Personal injury attorneys in Florida at Morgan Law Group to schedule a free consultation today by calling 888-904-2524.